English Reading Policy

 The English Subject Leader will also provide an annual summary report to the Headteacher in which s/he evaluates the strengths and weaknesses in writing and indicates areas for further improvement.

 A named member of the governing body is briefed to oversee the teaching and learning of English.
 The link governor meets, at least termly, with the subject leader to review progress.

 Partnerships with parents

 In September parents are invited to attend a meet the teacher meeting where they are informed of school priorities and year group overviews.
 Also parents are informed on how they can help child at home by attending English and Mathematics workshops.
 Parents are kept informed of topics that are being covered through a knowledge organiser sent half-termly.
-During Parents' Evenings curricular targets are shared and a written report is completed annually in the Summer Term.
-Homework in Early Years, Key Stage 1 and Lower Key Stage 2 is provided on a weekly basis.
-In Upper Key Stage 2 homework reinforces class work or curricular target work and aims to promote enjoyment in the subject.
+Homework in Early Years, Key Stage 1 and Key Stage 2 is provided on a weekly basis.
+This homework includes daily reading, weekly grammar and comprehension tasks in Year 3 to 6.
+In Year 1ammar and comprehension alternate.